 Dealing with Depression: Simple Ways to Get Your Life Back is written by clinical psychologist Jan Marsh.
 It offers strategies to be used either alone in milder forms of depression or in conjunction with medication or psychotherapy.
 Ideas from several therapeutic approaches are incorporated, including cognitive behavioural therapy, acceptance and commitment therapy, and compassion focused therapy. … Continue reading Book Review: Dealing with Depression

 Living alone, I have to do all my own grocery shopping.
 It's been that way for years, so no big deal, right?
-Well, what used to be a simply task has become a bit more of a production with mental illness tagging along.
+Well, what used to be a simple task has become a bit more of a production with mental illness tagging along.
 The grocery store is a 10 minutes walk from where I live. … Continue reading Mental illness goes grocery shopping

 How To Be Miserable: 40 Strategies You Already Use by psychologist Randy J. Paterson challenges us to make our lives more miserable than the already are.
 The sneaky bit?
 He'll make us realize that we're already doing a lot of those things inadvertently.
 The book is broken down into 40 lessons, which are divided into … Continue reading Book review: How To Be Miserable